Federal Aviation Administration (FAA), DOT.

 Examining the AD Docket

-You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2021-0127; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this proposed AD, the European Union Aviation Safety Agency (EASA) AD, any comments received, and other information.
-The street address for Docket Operations is listed above.
-Comments will be available in the AD docket shortly after receipt.
+You may examine the AD docket on the internet at https://www.regulations.gov in Docket No. FAA-2020-0797; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this AD, the European Aviation Safety Agency (now European Union Aviation Safety Agency) (EASA) AD, any service information that is incorporated by reference, any comments received, and other information.
+The street address for Docket Operations is U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Start Further Info